-Sex Offenses: Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.
+Sex Offenses: Any sexual act directed against another person, without the consent of the victim, including instances where the temporary or permanent mental or physical incapacity.

 Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.